alichte/alichte.github.io/_posts/2023-03-13-PokeClustering.md

 While both cluster runs were insightful, they each clearly had some issues that could certainly be improved upon.
 Circling back to the questions I asked at the very beginning of this post, what can we now answer?

-1. What can a brief exploratory data analysis tell us about Pokemon?
+### 1. What can a brief exploratory data analysis tell us about Pokemon?

 More than you would think!
 I won't rehash everything uncovered above, but one of the tidbits I found interesting is that while Flying is a common type, it is rarely a Primary type- it almost always occurs as a Secondary typing.

-2. How have the stats assigned to Pokemon changed throughout the years?
+### 2. How have the stats assigned to Pokemon changed throughout the years?

 Yes, they have.
 Without the context of which pokemon were actually included in each generation's games this finding means less, but the average `stat_total` of pokemon introduced in each generation has gone up since the first three generations.

-3. Are there clusters of similar Pokemon?
+### 3. Are there clusters of similar Pokemon?

 Yes, there are.
 The type of cluster you are interested in would change which Pokemon are clustered with each other, but we can say with certainty that we can programatically find clusters of similar Pokemon.

+If you've made it this far, thank you for sticking around to read the whole post!
+I look forward to posting more content soon.

 ```python